 Director: David Lynch

 There’s always some allegorical boogeyman in a David Lynch film, but it’s the bizarre encounter that mixes the creepy and comedic that best showcases this footprint of Lynch.
 At a particular party, Fred Madison meets a man who claims to have met him before.
-He’s rocking a sinister smile as a background track fades.
+He’s rocking a sinister smile as the background track fades.
 When asked where they met, our mystery man claims to have met him at his home and that he’s in fact there at that very moment.
 Fred entertains our crazed guy and stares in confusion as he hears the mystery man answer the phone from his residence.

 No one enjoys the unexplained.
 Some will claim to, but there’s something deeply unsettling about a man with a permanent smile that claims to know everything about you without a name.
 It’s the reason we assign names, labels because there’s a comfort in the identifiable.
 This scene feels scary because David Lynch never gives us an opportunity to understand what's happening, and that alone is deeply unpleasant.